What Is a Qualifying Life Event for Special Enrollment?

 • Becoming a caretaker for a person who lives in your home and is elderly or disabled

-• When there is a death in the family
+• A death in the family

-• Changes in your place of residence, for instance:
+• Changes in your place of residence:

 • Moving to a new ZIP code or county

-• If you are a student moving to or returning from school
+• Moving to or returning from school

 • Other qualifying events include: